PERIOD (TITIK)

 Benar: John headed this way; he did not see me, however.

-Some adverbs which are used conjunctively may at times be used as a simple adverb.
-They are only set off by commas when used conjunctively or when some other comma rule applies.
+used as a simple adverb.
+They are only set off by commas when used

 Benar: John saw Kate; also, he saw Jean.